tarantool/doc/doc/how-to/getting_started_tcm.rst

 .. note::

-    During the development, it is also convenient to use the TCM-embedded etcd as a configuration storage for Tarantool EE clusters connected to TCM it.
+    During the development, it is also convenient to use the TCM-embedded etcd as a configuration storage for Tarantool EE clusters connected to TCM.
     Learn more in :ref:`configuration_etcd`.

 ..  _getting_started_tcm_login: